 Vehicles on Campus and Parking

 To enhance the safety and security of the people, vehicles, and property on campus, Paul Smith’s College has established the Parking and Vehicle Policy.
 This policy is in effect 24 hours a day, 7 days a week, 365 days a year.
 Anyone who parks and operates a vehicle on campus must abide by this policy.
-To view the full policy, click here.
+Click the link below to view the full Paul Smith’s College Parking and Vehicle Policy.

 Students must register their vehicle with Campus Safety within 10 days of reporting to campus and anytime a new vehicle is brought to campus.
 At that time they will be supplied with a parking permit.
 This permit is to be applied to the rear window on the lower driver’s (left) side.
 All permits must be placed in this location, regardless of the tint of the rear window.